Five Garmin Products Every Cyclist Needs

 The Edge® family of GPS bike computers have evolved into the most popular head units for cyclists.
 These advanced devices are jam-packed with features created for riders of all levels.
+If you want to explore the world with GPS maps during your bikepacking adventures, for example, then Edge® Explore is the product you need.
 It comes with a large touchscreen, detailed maps, preloaded Garmin Cycle Map — an on-device course creator that will help you to easily navigate and explore new routes — and more.
 Plus, you can leave your phone in your pocket or bag, because you’ll get a notification on the device when you receive a message or phone call.
 Even better?
 All Edge units are compatible with Varia cycling awareness devices, which help you see and be seen by approaching vehicles.

 If you’re looking for a simple, easy-to-use computer to help you dive into your stats, start with Edge® 130 Plus, a light and compact head unit with all the basic features that tells you how far, how fast and where you rode.
 It has cool features like built-in GPS, advanced workouts that enable you to start a training plan from Garmin Connect™ or TrainingPeaks®, performance monitoring, mountain (MTB) dynamics with jump count and distance, ClimbPro that helps you gauge your effort on a climb and more.